matplotlib/matplotlib/doc/users/next_whats_new/2017-12-27_legend_title_size_rc.rst

 Legend Title Size rc parameter
 ------------------------------

-A new rc parameter has been added as an option in your matplotlibrc allowing you to control the font size of the legend title.
+A new rc parameter has been added as an option in matplotlibrc allowing you to explicitly control the font size of the legend title.
+The default option is ``inherit`` which reverts to the previous behavior of inheriting font size from ``font.size``.

-`legend.titlesize = 'large'`
+``legend.titlesize = 'large'``

 .. code-block:: python